-Food is a basic necessity for ex-prisoners returning to your community.
+Food is a necessity for those returning to your community.

 Life is full of uncertainty for men and women who are released from prison.
 One of their most urgent needs is food.
 A reentry program with a food pantry can mean the difference between ex-prisoners going hungry or being adequately fed.